 The dedicated monitor panel on the control surface provides access to the commonly used monitoring controls.
-Access to the full set of monitor controls can be gained from any assignable panel by selecting Monitor mode.
+Access to the full set of monitor controls can be gained from any fader panel / up-stand TFT screen combination by selecting Mon mode.

-The following page shows a panel in Monitor mode with important areas highlighted
+The following page shows the assignable area of a fader panel / up-stand TFT combination in Monitor mode with important areas highlighted